 Students apply for the program only if a faculty member agrees to nominate the student for admission.
 In nominating a student, a faculty member commits to serving as this student’s advisor for his/her thesis.
 Additional admissions criteria are as follows:

 Students begin the honors program in the fall quarter by enrolling in COM 496 (Honors Seminar), a 5-credit course that focuses on the process of research conceptualization.
 Students work on their projects, both individually and in classroom discussion.
 Students also read scholarly writings that help them move through the stages of conceptualization and explication.
-Thereafter, students take 10 credits of COM 497 (Honors Thesis), supervised by their individual faculty advisors.
+Thereafter, students take 10 credits of COM 497 (Honors Thesis) over the course of two quarters (5 credits each quarter), supervised by their individual faculty advisors.
+Com 497 is only offered as a CR/NC course.
 Development and completion of an honors thesis is demanding work.
 Typically, students will be most successful when their thesis credits are taken over the course of two or more quarters.

 Both the honors seminar and thesis credits can count toward the requirements for the Communication degree: the seminar satisfies the Methods requirement, and thesis credits count under the Electives requirement.
 These courses also can contribute toward the upper-division credit requirements.